coah80/phonkedit/README.md

 - Verify you have Fabric Loader and Fabric API installed
 - Check that you're using Minecraft 1.21.1
 - Ensure Java 17+ is installed

-### No sound plays
-- Check your Minecraft sound settings
-- Verify the mod's audio files are present in the JAR

-### Performance issues
-- Lower the `triggerChance` in the config
-- Reduce `effectDuration` for shorter effects
-- Check for conflicts with other rendering mods

 ## Support